JetBrains-Research/KEEPs/KEEP.md

 To achieve this, we are prohibiting subtyping between errors.
 As otherwise, it will lead to the exponential type inference.
 (TODO: check this)

+Thus, we moved into approach where we try to make as few features as possible that will cover all known use-cases.

 ### Design overview